amplify-edge/packages/ARCHITECTURE.md

 ## Modules

-Main modules (sys-main and maintemplate2) are special in that they do nothing except load up the Modules is chooses to use.
+Main modules (sys-main and maintemplate2) are special in that they do nothing except load up the Modules is choose to use at compile time.

 In each Module you will always find the following structure.